Christian Thomasius

-Christian Thomasius (/toʊˈmeɪʃəs/; 1 January 1655 – 23 September 1728) was a German jurist and philosopher.
+Christian Thomasius (/toʊˈmeɪʃəs/; /de/; 1 January 1655 – 23 September 1728) was a German jurist and philosopher.
 The German Enlightenment "supposedly" began with him.

 Biography

-He was born in Leipzig and was educated by his father, Jakob Thomasius (1622–1684), at that time a junior lecturer in Leipzig University (later dean and rector, as well as head master of Thomasschule zu Leipzig).
+He was born in Leipzig and was educated by his father, Jakob Thomasius (1622–1684), at that time a junior lecturer at Leipzig University (later dean and rector, as well as head master of Thomasschule zu Leipzig).
 Through his father's lectures, Christian came under the influence of the political philosophy of Hugo Grotius and Samuel Pufendorf, and continued the study of law at the University of Frankfurt (Oder) in 1675, completing his doctorate in 1679.
 In 1680, he married Anna Christine Heyland and started a legal practice in Leipzig; the following year he began teaching at the university’s law school as well.
 In 1684 he became professor of natural law, soon attracting attention by his abilities, and particularly by his attack on traditional prejudices, in theology and jurisprudence.
 In 1685 he published a provocative dissertation, De crimine bigamiae (The crime of bigamy), in which he argued that bigamy is permissible under natural law.

 In 1687 he made the daring innovation of lecturing in German instead of Latin and gave a lecture on the topic "How One Should Emulate the French Way of Life," referring to the French use of their native language not only in everyday life but in scholarship as well; according to scholar Klaus Luig, this event marks the real beginning of the German Enlightenment.
 In the following year he began publishing a monthly periodical (Scherzhafte und ernsthafte, vernüftige [sic] und einfältige Gedanken über allerhand lustige und nutzliche Bücher und Fragen) in which he ridiculed the pedantic weaknesses of the learned, taking the side of the Pietists in their controversy with the orthodox, and defending mixed marriages of Lutherans and Calvinists; he also published a volume on natural law which emphasized natural reason and a paper defending marriage between Lutherans and members of the Reformed church.

 In consequence of these and other views, on 10 May 1690 he was denounced from the pulpits, forbidden to lecture or to write, and his arrest was ordered.
 He escaped by going to Berlin, and the elector Frederick III offered him a refuge in Halle, with a salary of 500 thaler and permission to lecture.
 He helped found the University of Halle (1694), where he became second and then first professor of law and (in 1710) rector of the university.
 He was one of the most esteemed university teachers and influential writers of his day, and in 1709 he was appointed to the privy council.